w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 Ethereum supports smart contract development using Solidity.
 These contracts are immutable, and cannot be changed once published on-chain.

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} supports smart contracts through parachains, usually using the [ink! smart contract language](https://use.ink/), but also Solidity through Frontier-enabled parachains.
+Polkadot supports smart contracts through parachains, usually using the [ink! smart contract language](https://use.ink/), but also Solidity through Frontier-enabled parachains.
 On Ethereum, smart contracts can call each other; however, they are fixed on-chain to the domain of Ethereum.
 On Polkadot, smart contracts can call each other in the same parachain _and_ across parachains.

 On Polkadot, developers have the option of either using smart contracts, calling extrinsics from pallets that modify the chain's state in some particular way or merely use Polkadot's RPC to